ericincloud/EC2-Automated-Start-and-Stop/README.md

 # EC2-Automated-Start-and-Stop

-#### EC2 Automated Start & Stop automates the starting and stopping of EC2 instances according a schedule.
-#### By automating this process, developers can start up instances according to a schedule without manual intervention.
-Instances can also be stopped automatically - effectively saving time, money, and resources by preventing an active service like EC2 from running at all times.
+#### EC2 Automated Start & Stop simplifies instance management by scheduling the activation and deactivation of EC2 instances.
+By automating this process, developers can start up instances according to a schedule without manual intervention.
+This  ensures resources are available when needed and stops instances during inactivity, saving time, reducing costs, and optimizing resource use — thus enhancing operational efficiency.

 ## Architectural Diagram